ReScience/ReScience-submission/article/RNH_AR_EG_SSTJ_ETP_MMC-2016.md

 our analytical Jacobian derivation is not compatible with the Cholesky decomposition.
 This variable transformation is therefore not used by default.

-**Removing problematic estimates.** For cases where the ground truth free water volume fraction is 1 (i.e. voxels containing only free water), the tissue's diffusion tensor component can erroneously fit the free water diffusion signal rather than placing the free water signal in the free water compartment, and therefore incorrectly estimate the water volume fraction close to 0 rather than 1.
-To remove these problematic cases, for all voxels with standard DTI mean diffusivity values larger than $2.7 \times 10^{-3} mm^{2}/s$, the free water volume fraction is set to one while all other diffusion tensor parameters are set to zero.
-This mean diffusivity threshold was arbitray adjusted to 90% of the theoretical free water diffusion value, however this can be adjusted by changing the optional input 'mdreg' in both WLS and NLS free water elimination procedures.

 **Implementation dependencies.** In addition to the dependency on Scipy, both free water elimination fitting procedures require modules from Dipy [@Garyfallidis2014-zo], since these contain all necessary standard diffusion tensor fitting functions.
-Although the core algorithms for the free water elimination model are implemented here separately from Dipy, a version of these will be incorporated as a sub-module of Dipy's model reconstruction module ([https://github.com/nipy/dipy/pull/835](https://github.com/nipy/dipy/pull/835)).
-In addition, the implemented procedures also requires the python pakage [NumPy](http://www.numpy.org/), which is also a dependency of both Scipy and Dipy.
+Before the using the fwDTI fitting procedures proposed here a Dipy's installation is requered (to install Dipy please follow the steps described in [dipy's website](http://nipy.org/dipy/installation.html) or read the information the the README.md file of the repository subfolder code).
+In addition to Dipy's modules, the implemented procedures also requires the python pakage [NumPy](http://www.numpy.org/), which is also a dependency of both Scipy and Dipy.

 ## Simulations